awsdocs/amazon-connect-admin-guide/doc_source/update-instance-settings.md

 1. To enable file sharing for both agents and customers, next to **Attachments** choose **Edit**, then **Enable Attachments sharing**\.
 For more information about this option and additional steps, see [Enable attachments to share files using chat](enable-attachments.md)\.

-1. To enable a Customer Profiles domain, choose that option\.
-A domain stores profiles that combine customer contact history with customer information such as account number, address, billing address, and birth date\.
+1. To enable a **Customer Profiles domain**, choose that option\.

+   A Customer Profiles domain stores profiles that combine customer contact history with customer information such as account number, address, billing address, and birth date\.
 Data is encrypted using AWS Key Management Service\.
 You can configure Customer Profiles to use your own customer managed key after your instance is set up\.
 For more information, see [Create a KMS key to be used by Customer Profiles to encrypt data \(required\)](enable-customer-profiles.md#enable-customer-profiles-awsmanagedkey)\.

 ## Update data streaming options<a name="update-data-streaming-options"></a>